paumayell/pangenomics-workshop/index.md

 for working
 with data so that they can get more done in less time, and with less pain.
-This workshop uses Data Carpentry's approach to teach data management and analysis for comparative bacterial genomics research including: best practices for organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome,
+This workshop uses Data Carpentry's approach to teach data management for pangenome analysis in prokaryotes including: best practices for organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome,